Forest City, Johor: Safety considerations

+Coverage and criticism

 Following the 2018 change in Malaysian government and subsequent political uncertainty, the worsening geopolitical environment between Malaysia and China, and suspension of the Malaysia My Second Home long term visa scheme, some Chinese nationals (who formed the majority of buyers) decided to leave the development and sold their units at steep losses, further adding to the supply overhang.

 While Country Garden employed some locals, most of Forest City's workforce comprised low-wage labourers from South Asia or white-collar workers from China.

-In 2018, Mahathir Mohamed, campaigning on a platform which included criticism of Chinese investment and corruption, defeated the incumbent Malaysian Prime Minister Najib Razak who had originally approved the project, and issued a "ban" on foreigners buying property.
+In 2018, Mahathir Mohamad, campaigning on a platform which included criticism of Chinese investment and corruption, defeated the incumbent Malaysian prime minister Najib Razak who had originally approved the project, and issued a "ban" on foreigners buying property.
 This was subsequently re-structured as changes to the long term visa program in order to mitigate objections and potential legal challenges raised by the developer.

+Forest City has been described as one of the world's "most useless" megaprojects, and by the American magazine Foreign Policy as a "massive boondoggle".
+By the end of 2019, only 15,000 units had been sold, compared to a target of 700,000, and as few as 500 people lived in the development.
+There were multiple allegations of corruption at various levels and multiple stages of the project.
+In addition, the residential units were priced according to the then-booming housing market in China, so local Malaysians were unable to afford them.
+Indicative of its clientele, the road signage was often exclusively written in Chinese while the few schools that opened only taught Mandarin, which is not an official language in Malaysia.

 In 2020, the COVID-19 pandemic led to increasing economic uncertainty and travel restrictions, severely affecting sales which dropped by more than 90% after March 2020.
 Following implementation of Malaysia's Movement Control Order, some residents returned to their home countries.
 COVID-19 restrictions on travel between Malaysia and Singapore presented difficulties for the remaining residents, especially those working in or with children schooling in Singapore.
 Some tenants also suspended operations or pulled out, citing restrictions due to the Movement Control Order or commercial non-viability.

-Forest City has been described as one of the world's "most useless" megaprojects.

-Location

-Forest City is located in Tanjung Kupang ward in the planned city of Iskandar Puteri in southwestern Johor, about 40 km by road from Johor Bahru's central business district.
-The City comprises four human-made islands.

-Forest City was originally a mangrove swamp populated by locals who worked as farmers and fishers in Kampung Tanjung Kupang.

-Access

-Public transportation

-Johor Bahru Sentral railway station is the nearest railway station.
-It is the second-to-last on the KTM Intercity network.

-Federal routes

-Iskandar Coastal Highway/Persiaran Sultan Ismail (Federal Route 52) is the main route from Forest City and Iskandar Puteri to downtown Johor Bahru.

-Tolled roads

-Malaysia-Singapore Second Link to Kulai and Tuas and Boon Lay (Singapore).
+The developer subsequently laid-off at least two-thirds of its staff, after having sold less than ten properties in 18 months.

+In August 2023, the developer Country Garden joined the ranks of once-strong Chinese property developers in deferring millions of dollars in debt payments.
+This was followed in October 2023 by cross defaults in up to $11 billion of offshore bonds, raising fears that overseas projects and assets such as Forest City would be sold or seized by creditors during the debt restructuring, such as had happened to Risland Australia in the weeks prior to the default.